akveo/nebular/docs/articles/auth/firebase-authentication.md

 ## Firebase authentication with Nebular Auth

-@nebualar/firebase-auth allows authentication in firebase applications with nebular/auth.
+`@nebualar/firebase-auth` allows authentication in firebase applications with `@nebular/auth`.
 The package provides the following strategies:
-  - NbFirebasePasswordStrategy - authentication with email/password
+  - `NbFirebasePasswordStrategy` - authentication with email/password
-  - NbFirebaseGoogleStrategy - authentication with google accounts
+  - `NbFirebaseGoogleStrategy` - authentication with google accounts
-  - NbFirebaseFacebookStrategy - authentication with facebook accounts
+  - `NbFirebaseFacebookStrategy` - authentication with facebook accounts
-  - NbFirebaseTwitteStrategy - authentication with twitter accounts
+  - `NbFirebaseTwitteStrategy` - authentication with twitter accounts

+`@nebular/auth` package is sponsored by [GO-ER](www.go-er.com) and What Now Travel.

 ## Installation